Joe Hanson (soccer): Club career

 In March 2022, he signed a professional contract with Whitecaps FC 2 in MLS Next Pro, becoming the first player from the Yukon to sign a professional soccer contract.
 He made his debut in the team's debut match on March 26, 2022, coming on as a substitute against Houston Dynamo 2.
 On April 24, 2022, he scored his first goal against Sporting Kansas City II.
 He departed the club after the 2023 season, upon the expiry of his contract, having made 37 appearances for the club.

 In April 2024, he signed with Valour FC of the Canadian Premier League.
 He made his debut on April 14 against Vancouver FC, becoming the first player from the Yukon to play in the Canadian Premier League.

 In February 2025, Hanson signed with Treaty United F.C. in the League of Ireland First Division.
+On October 24, 2025, he scored the winning goal against Cobh Ramblers in the first leg of the League of Ireland First Division playoff semi-final.
+After the 2025 season, he departed the club.

+On March 6, 2026, USL League One club Athletic Club Boise announced that they had signed Hanson.

 Personal life

 During off periods from his professional career, he would return to his hometown in the Yukon to host youth soccer camps.
 With his status as the first player from the Yukon, he has been nicknamed 'Yukon Joe' by his teammates.